-To make this come to life for the children, they became the blood.
+To make this lesson come to life for the children, they became the blood.
 Carrying red cones to represent oxygenated blood and blue cones to represent de-oxygenated blood.
 They travelled through their diagram of the heart, muscles and lungs on the playground.

 After we had finished travelling through the heart, muscles and lungs as blood we set about writing up our journey using scientific language.
-We used key terminology we had learnt about specific parts of the body.
+We used the key terminology we had learnt about specific parts of the body.

 With the Year 6 SATs commencing on May 8th, the Year 6 children have been working extremely hard in English and Maths.
-As parents and educators we all want the best for our children, I want to take this opportunity to thank you for your continued support outside of the classroom.
+As parents and educators we all want the best for our children, I want to take this opportunity to thank you for your continued support outside the classroom.